 What Are Peak Sun-Hours?

 While the amount of sunlight your panels receive is important, a more accurate representation of the amount of energy your panels can produce is peak sun-hours.
 It is important, first of all, to note that “peak sun-hours” are not the same as “hours of daylight.”
-Peak sun-hours refers specifically to how much solar energy is available in an area during a typical day.
+Peak sun-hours refers specifically to how much sun exposure is usable for efficient energy production in an area during a typical day.
 A peak sun-hour, specifically, is an hour during which the intensity of sunlight is 1,000 watts per square meter.

 The amount of solar radiation, or insolation, delivered by the sun varies throughout the day, based on the sun’s position in the sky, clouds, and other atmospheric conditions.

 - Time of Day: Peak solar radiation occurs at solar noon, when the sun is highest in the sky.
 The low angle of the sun at sunrise and sunset means that the atmosphere filters the sunlight more and results in less energy being delivered to the earth’s surface.

 - Season: Sun-hours increase during the summer due to the sun’s higher position in the sky.

 - Geography: Solar energy increases near the equator, as it is closer to the sun.